Fornication: Islamic nations

 In some Muslim countries, such as Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Brunei, Maldives, Malaysia, Morocco, Oman, Mauritania, Qatar, Sudan, and Yemen, any form of sexual activity outside marriage is illegal.

-Zina (premarital sex) and fornication are strictly prohibited in Islam, as the spread of that type of action leads to having children that do not know their parents and the concept of family would fade away.
+Zina (premarital sex) and fornication are strictly prohibited in Islam, as it is thought to lead to having children that do not know their parents and the deterioration of traditional concepts of family.
 Islam puts strong emphasis on the concept of family and children being kind to their parents.
 The punishment of zina in Islam according to Quran is only lashing for the unmarried; scholars allowed stoning only for married according to hadith.
 For this punishment to be applied, there must be four people who witnessed this incident in order to report it.
 If the accuser fails to produce four witnesses before the judge, then the accuser will get hadd punishment for slander as it is mentioned in the Quran: "And those who accuse chaste women, and produce not four witnesses, flog them with eighty stripes, and reject their testimony forever.
 They indeed are the Faasiqoon (liars, rebellious, disobedient to Allah)".

 If the person who committed zina has been proved in a court of law before a judge to have done it, and if they are married, then and only then can they be subjected to rajm, or stoning to death, provided stoning can be performed only by legal authorities.

 There are many instances from the pre-modern era and several recent cases of stoning for zina being legally carried out.
 Zina became a more pressing issue in modern times, as Islamist movements and governments employed polemics against public immorality.
 During the Algerian Civil War, Islamist insurgents assassinated women suspected of loose morals, the Taliban have executed suspected adultresses using machine guns, and zina has been used as justification for honor killings.
 After sharia-based criminal laws were widely replaced by European-inspired statutes in the modern era, several countries passed legal reforms that incorporated elements of hudud laws into their legal codes.
 Iran witnessed several highly publicized stonings for zina in the aftermath of the Islamic revolution.
 In Nigeria, local courts have passed several stoning sentences, all of which were overturned on appeal or left unenforced.
 In Pakistan, the Hudood Ordinances of 1979 subsumed prosecution of rape under the category of zina, departing from traditional judicial practice, and making rape extremely difficult to prove while exposing the victims to jail sentences for admitting illicit intercourse.
 Although these laws were amended in 2006, they still blur the legal distinction between rape and consensual sex.
 According to human rights organizations, stoning for zina has also been carried out in Saudi Arabia.